vedanth2004/expense-tracker-integrated-with-Mongo-DB/README.md

 email-validator
 matplotlib
 plotly

-📧 Email Report Setup (Optional)
-To enable email delivery of daily reports:
-Turn on 2-Step Verification in your Gmail account.
-Go to:
-Google Account → Security → App Passwords
-Generate a new app password.
-Use this password in your config/settings.py:
-EMAIL_PASS = "your_generated_app_password"
-Now you can send reports via email directly from:
-⚙️ Settings → 📧 Send Daily Report

-🏅 Future Enhancements
-✅ Push notifications for budget overspending
-✅ Integration with UPI or banking APIs for real-time transactions ✅ Mobile responsive layout
-✅ Multi-language support
-✅ Receipt AI auto-categorization
-✅ Expense forecasting with LSTM model

-👨‍💻 Contributors
-Vedanth Reddy
+Optional: To enable sending daily email reports, turn on 2-Step Verification in Gmail, go to Google Account → Security → App Passwords, generate an app password, and use it as EMAIL_PASS in config/settings.py.
+You can now send reports via Settings → Send Daily Report.

+Future enhancements planned: push notifications for budget overspending, integration with UPI/banking APIs for real-time transactions, mobile responsive layout, multi-language support, receipt AI auto-categorization, expense forecasting with LSTM models.

-AI and Data Modules — GPT
+Contributors: Vedanth Reddy — Developer & Researcher.
+AI and Data modules powered by GPT.

----
+pgsql
+Copy code

+This is **all in one continuous block**, no numbering, no splitting — ready to paste in your `README.md`.

+If you want, I can also make a **full README.md** including **project structure, features, screenshots, and license** in the same single-copy format.
+Do you want me to do that?